 1. (1) Israel trusts in deals and alliances with surrounding nations.

 a.
 Ephraim feeds on the wind: The idols and foreign alliances Israel trusts in are useless.
 They are like trying to feed on the wind.

 i.
 Clarke on the east wind: “They are not only empty, but dangerous and destructive.
 The east wind was, and still is, in all countries, a parching, wasting, injurious wind.”

 b.
-Also they make a covenant with the Assyrians, and oil carried to Egypt: Instead of trusting in the Lord, Israel trusted in deals and payoffs to the surrounding superpowers.
-It was foolish for them to think that Assyria or Egypt was more powerful or dependable than the Lord was.
+Also they make a covenant with the Assyrians, and oil carried to Egypt: Instead of trusting in the LORD, Israel trusted in deals and payoffs to the surrounding superpowers.
+It was foolish for them to think that Assyria or Egypt was more powerful or dependable than the LORD was.

 2. (2-6) Ancient Jacob is an example of Israel’s present deceit.

 a.
-He took his brother by the heel in the womb: Here, God looks back at the patriarch Jacob and how Israel in Hosea’s day was just like their forefather Jacob in the days of Genesis.
+He took his brother by the heel in the womb: Here, God looked back at the patriarch Jacob and how Israel in Hosea’s day was just like their forefather Jacob in the days of Genesis.
 In ancient Israel, a “heel-catcher” was a double-dealer, someone who achieved their goals through crafty and dishonest means.
-Through Hosea, God says, “That was Jacob then and it is Israel now.”
+Through Hosea, God said, “That was Jacob then and it is Israel now.”

 i. “‘To grasp the heel’ also meant to go behind one’s back in order to deceive or trick him, and this became the dominant characteristic of the man.”
 (Boice)

 b.
 In his strength he struggled with God: The prophet recalls the struggle between Jacob and the Man of Genesis 32:24-30.
 Jacob refused to submit to God, so God demanded submission from him in a literal wrestling match.

 i.
-He struggled with God reinforces a point already made clear in Genesis 32:24-30: Jacob wrestled with the Lord God, who appeared in human form as a Man.
-Since this was a unique messenger from heaven, He is also appropriately described as an Angel of the Lord.
+He struggled with God reinforces a point already made clear in Genesis 32:24-30: Jacob wrestled with the LORD God, who appeared in human form as a Man.
+Since this was a unique messenger from heaven, He is also appropriately described as an Angel of the LORD.

 c.
-He struggled with the Angel and prevailed; he wept, and sought favor from Him: Inspired by the Holy Spirit, Hosea emphasizes two more details from the Genesis 32:24-30 account.
-First, he tells us that Jacob prevailed in the wrestling match.
-Second, he tells us that Jacob wept in the struggle.
+He struggled with the Angel and prevailed; he wept, and sought favor from Him: Inspired by the Holy Spirit, Hosea emphasized two more details from the Genesis 32:24-30 account.
+First, he told us that Jacob prevailed in the wrestling match.
+Second, he told us that Jacob wept in the struggle.

 i.
-How can it be said that Jacob prevailed?He prevailed in the only way anyone can when they struggle against God.
+It could be said that Jacob prevailed in the only way anyone can when they struggle against God.
 We prevail when we lose and know it, surrendering to God.

 d.
 So you, by the help of your God, return: Jacob came to the place where he knew God had beaten him, and all he could do was hang on to God and plead for a blessing.
 So you speaks to Israel, saying they should return to God the same way.

 i.
-By the help of your God, return reminds us that we can never even return to the Lord without His help.
+By the help of your God, return reminds us that we can never even return to the LORD without His help.
 This shows how weak we are and how much we really depend on Him.

 B. Judgment promised against a confident Israel.